astroChasqui/q2/README.md

 q2 Python package
 =================

 q2 allows you to use MOOG (in its SILENT mode) to calculate elemental abundances of stars and/or determine their atmospheric parameters using the standard techniques of iron line excitation/ionization equlibrium.
+It also allows you to calculate other fundamental stellar parameters such as mass and age using isochrones.

 Examples
 --------